delta-io/connectors/flink-connector/README.md

 ### Usage

-You can add the Flink Connector library as a dependency using your favorite build tool.
+You can add the Flink/Delta Connector library as a dependency using your favorite build tool.
 Please note that it expects packages:

 - `delta-standalone`